-Social media is here to stay, in fact, in 2018 over 2.4 billion of us will have one or more social accounts
+Social media is here to stay – in fact, in 2019 over 2.4 billion of us will have one or more social accounts.

 Social networking has largely affected the way people go about with their daily lives on both a personal and business level.

-In business, not having a social media presence is largely considered detrimental to one’s ability to network effectively and get known about and recognised as an industry contributor.
+In business – not having a social media presence is largely considered detrimental to one’s ability to network effectively and build professional credibility within an industry.

-It is widely agreed, that the job families that can benefit the most from active social media use, are those that require the individual to instigate the first contact, build relationships, instil trust and encourage wider engagement with their target audience.
+It is widely agreed, that the job families that can benefit the most from active social media use, are those that require the individual to instigate first contact, network, build brand awareness and encourage wider engagement with their target audience.